Mushbt/stockholm-fc/README.md

 The Stockholm FC website has been designed to provide an easy-to-navigate site for parents and guardians who are interested in enrolling their children, who are between the ages of 5 and 12, into a football club for children.

+The live link to the Github repository can be found here - (https://mushbt.github.io/stockholm-fc/)

 ![Stockholm FC Website shown on a range of devices](assets/images-md/am-i-responsive.png)